harshalslimaye/awesome-javascript-practice-exercises/README.md

-# Awesome Javascript Practice Exercises
+# 🔥Awesome Javascript Practice Exercises

 > Click :star: if you like the project.